 2004-2005 Andrew Battisson, from Canberra, graduated from the Australian National University with a Bachelor of Commerce degree and a Bachelor of Laws degree with First Class Honours in 2002.
 After graduating, Andrew practised in the fields of litigation and takeovers, and securities law in Sydney.
 At Oxford, he read for the Bachelor of Civil Law at St Anne's College.
 He pursued his interest in these areas and the developing relationship between commercial law and improving compliance with human rights.
 Andrew was also awarded a scholarship from the international commercial law firm Freshfields Bruckhaus Deringer to supplement his Chevening scholarship.
+Andrew is currently a partner with Norton Rose Fulbright in Sydney with a focus on international arbitration.

 2004-2005 Jodi Gray graduated from the Australian National University with a combined science/law degree in 2002 with two First Class Honours in science (Psychology) and law as well a University Medal in Law.
 At Oxford, Jodi undertook a Bachelor of Civil Law with a focus on international law including comparative human rights, international trade law, international dispute resolution and private international law.
 Since then, Jodi has worked for the Linklaters LLP competition team in London and Paris, for the King Wood and Mallesons' competition team in Sydney and in the Corporate Affairs team at Telstra supporting the regulatory, communications and sustainability offices.
 As part of her role at Telstra, Jodi advised the Chief Sustainability Office and the Telstra Foundation, and is proud of the community focused work undertaken in these teams.
-While in Melbourne, Jodi also studied photography part-time at the Photography Studies College.
-Jodi has now returned to King Wood and Mallesons.
+While in Melbourne, Jodi also studied photography part-time at the Photography Studies College before returning to King Wood and Mallesons.
+Jodi is now a partner with Corrs Chambers and Westgarth.